raffaeldutra/terraform-digitalocean-project/README.md

 }
 ```

-If you want associate Droplets to this project, first you must use the [Module for Droplets here](https://github.com/raffaeldutra/terraform-digitalocean-droplet) or, create the resources for Droplets.
+If you want to associate Droplets in a project, you must use the the [Module for Droplets here](https://github.com/raffaeldutra/terraform-digitalocean-droplet) or, create the resources for Droplets.

 The following code should be as below for Droplets creation: